DeepHiveMind/Blockchain_HypreledgerFabric_AWS-MSB_AWS-QLDB/README.md

 - [Use Case Application 2]

+***
+This repo primarily intends to offer distillation of my experience in 3 major Blcokchain frameworks - HLF, QLDB & MSB.
+Please note:
+ - There are very many other popular Blockchain frameworks and tools available in the market in addition to the chosen ones in this repo.
 This repo primarily intends to canvass for 3 following major framework/services for Blcokchain
 	- **Hyperledger-Fabric**
 	- **AWS-QLDB (AWS Quantum Ledger Database)**
 	- **AWS-MSB (AWS Managed Blockchain)**

+ - Many of these aforemention Blcokchain framework/services are very popular, and are being extensively used.
+ - This repo is illustrative in nature.

-Real world application of one of above Blockhain service
+Following Real world application of one of above Blockhain service is exhibited in the repo
-- ENT**Use Cases application of Blockchain Network for ENTERPRISE DATA LAKE ENGINEERING and for DATA ARCHITECTS**
+- **Application of Blockchain Network for ENTERPRISE DATA LAKE ENGINEERING and for DATA ARCHITECTS**
-- Digital Asset Management
+- **Digital Asset Management**

 *For the ease of addressing, hereon, I'll use following pairs of terms interchangably* -